VidadTol/holbertonschool-network/what_happens_when_your_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 *************************

-## **When you enter a URL into your browser and press Enter, several complex steps take place to display the web page you want to visit.
-Here is a detailed explanation of the different steps involved in this process.**
+## **When you type www.google.com into your browser and press Enter, several complex steps take place behind the scenes to display Google's homepage.
+This process involves DNS resolution, secure HTTPS communication, load balancing, and interactions with Google's powerful infrastructure.
+Here's a detailed breakdown of what happens from the moment you hit Enter until the Google search page appears on your screen.**

 <br>